vickygr89/news-documentation/Documentation/DeveloperManual/Contribute/Index.rst

 This documentation is the first place where people expect to find the needed information.
 Therefore it is improved all the time.

-To make it really easy for **everyone** to contribute to the documentation, it has been separated from the extension and is maintained on github at https://github.com/georgringer/news-documentation!
+To make it easy for **everyone** to contribute to the documentation, it has been separated from the extension and is maintained on github at https://github.com/georgringer/news-documentation!

 .. important::